fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 don't need to throw away the whole system.

 ## Why Do It Companies Prioritize Speed Over Quality?

+Quality is subjective.
+It is probably the most common area of friction between developers and their stakeholders.

+As software developers, we probably have the highest criteria of anyone when we discuss quality.
+The reason being, we know what is possible and many of us care about our craft.
+We take pride in it.
+So if our system is fully of issues and we are forced to just maintain the mess without cleaning it, we get upset.
+However, from the users perspective, the system may be filling their needs.
+To them the issues we feel are important don't cause much impact so it is hard for them to relate to what we say when we speak about refactors and quality.

+There is one thing worth mentioning though.
+We may not feel that our company cares about quality but as I have mentioned, they do, but perhaps less than the developers.
+However, no company cares so little that if core features are not working, they will turn a blind eye to it.

+The best way I can describe is like this.
+Imagine that you are a boat builder and we are taking a journey over a lake to visit an island.
+Your partner who is not a boat builder asks you to help get the boat in the water so you both can cross.
+You notice that the boat is full of leaks.
+As the boat builder you are, you feel that this needs to get fixed.
+Your partner tells you that it is fine becuase crossing will not be an issue, even with a leaky boat.
+If you want to fix the boat you would need a whole so big that crossing would not be possible if you wanted your partner to agree with you.

+Business works for the most part this way.
+The focus for the company is to make money and as long as the quality is good enough to keep making it, very little else matters.
+Fixing quality issues is always a cost vs value problem where taking time to fix issues has to be more important than making new features.

 ## What Could Ai Do For A Software Developer?
 ## Should Developers Have Emotional Attachment To Their Projects?
 ## How To Evaluate The Scalability Of A System?